Genetic studies of Jews: Lembas

-The Lemba clans are scattered among the Bantu-speaking tribes in Zimbabwe and northern South Africa.
-Their oral tradition traces the origin of the Jewish Lembas to Sana'a in Yemen.
-Some practices seem reminiscent of Jewish practices (e.g. circumcision, and food laws).
-Two studies have attempted to determine the paternal origin of these tribes.
-The first by A. Spurdle and T. Jenkins dates from 1996 and suggests that more than half of Lembas tested carry paternal lineages of Semitic origin.
-(Note: The authors used a method RFLP of 49 individuals Lembas (Spurdle et al. 1996)) The second study by Mark G. Thomas et al. dates from 2000 and also suggests that part of Lembas have a Semitic origin that can come from a mixture of Arabs and Jews.
-(Note: The authors 6 STR markers tested on 136 male Lembas (Thomas et al. 2000)) In addition, the authors show that one of the Lemba clans (the Buba clan) has a large proportion of the former CMH.
+The Lemba of South Africa, a Bantu speaking people whose culture forbids the consumption of pork and requires male circumcision, has a high frequency of the Middle Eastern Y-chromosome HgJ-12f2a (25%), a potentially SEA Y, Hg-K(xPQR) (32%) and a Bantu Y, E-PN1 (30%) (similar to E-M2).
+There are indications of genetic connections with the Hadramaut, i.e., the Lemba Y-chromosomes and Hadramaut Y-chromosomes showed overlap.
+It has been suggested by Tudor Parfitt and Yulia Egorova that their Jewish ancestors probably came along with general Semitic incursions into East Africa from South Arabia, and then moved slowly south through the area of Great Zimbabwe.

 Recent research published in the South African Medical Journal studied Y-Chromosome variations in two groups of Lemba, one South African and the other Zimbabwean (the Remba).
 It concluded that "While it was not possible to trace unequivocally the origins of the non-African Y chromosomes in the Lemba and Remba, this study does not support the earlier claims of their Jewish genetic heritage."
 The researcher suggested "a stronger link with Middle Eastern populations, probably the result of trade activity in the Indian Ocean."